cuca24/iOS-resizer/README.md

 <br>
 <h5>Next steps</h5>
 Make support for launch images
-Catch imagemagic errors, and better error handling as well as returning signals from function
+Catch imagemagic errors, and better error handling as well as returning signals from functions